christiemj09/make_examples/examples/file_changes/README.md

 in the traditional sense; any file can be a target, including [empty files](https://www.gnu.org/software/make/manual/html_node/Empty-Targets.html).
-For this example, the target was an empty file that we "built" by updating the last-modified timestamp of an empty file with the `touch` command.
+For this example, the target was an empty file that we "built" by updating its last-modified timestamp with the `touch` command.
 We used the empty file `track/<letter>.txt` to record the last time we checked for changes to `files/<letter>.txt`.